jbilcke-hf/VideoModelStudio/README.md

 - CUDA 12
 - Python 3.10

-This is because of flash attention, which is defined in the `requirements.txt` using an URL to download a prebuilt wheel (python bindings for a native library)
+This is because of flash attention, which is defined in the `requirements.txt` using an URL to download a prebuilt wheel expecting this exact configuration (python bindings for a native library)

 ```bash
 ./setup.sh